jacquelynneheiman/Aeries_JacquelynneHeiman/POST_MORTEM.md

 Owner: Jacquelynne Heiman

 ## Project Overview
-This project was a technical assessment for an interview at Aeries Softwares for the role of Junior Developer.
+This project was a technical assessment for an interview at Aeries Software for the role of Junior Developer.
 I had an interview with Matthew and the lead of the Junior developers at the company.
 As a result of the interview, I was asked to complete the technical assessment.

 ### Project Goals
 The goal(s) of this project were: